radharaniraj/School-management-Backend-app/README.md

 Steps to build this app
 1. Clone this repo
+2. Set up your db credentials in `db-config.js`
-2. Run `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies
-3. Run `node .` to start the application.
+4. Run `node .` to start the application.

 The project is also hosted on heroku [School App Backend](https://schoolmanageapi.herokuapp.com/explorer/).